 What is a hybrid app?

-How do hybrid apps work?
+Hybrid apps: How do they work?

-- Frontend development: The UI and app logic are built using HTML, CSS, and JavaScript, similar to a web application.
+- Frontend development.
+The UI and app logic are built using HTML, CSS, and JavaScript, similar to a web application.

-- Native container: The app’s web code runs inside a lightweight native container.
+- Native container.
+The app’s web code runs inside a lightweight native container.
 Platforms like Apache Cordova or Capacitor allow it to interact with native device features.

-- Native APIs and plugins: Additional functionalities such as GPS, camera, file storage, and sensors are integrated using JavaScript-based bridges that communicate with native APIs.
+- Native APIs and plugins.
+Additional functionalities such as GPS, camera, file storage, and sensors are integrated using JavaScript-based bridges that communicate with native APIs.

-- Deployment: The final hybrid app is packaged into an APK (Android) or IPA (iOS) file and distributed through app stores like a native app.
+- Deployment.
+The final hybrid app is packaged into an APK (Android) or IPA (iOS) file and distributed through app stores like a native app.

 Hybrid apps vs Native apps